badumbatish/BigInt/README.md

 Use it to do Big Integer computation (>64 bit or >128 bit)

 ###   Installation
-C++ is very versatile so I would expect this works well on Windows, Mac and Linux.
+C++ is very versatile so I would expect this works well on :
+- Windows 10
+- Mac
+- Linux (Ubuntu 18.04 LTS for right now).

 Download the repository to begin using right away.

-###   Commands
+###   Examples
 ```C++
 #include <iostream>
 #include "BigInt.h"